akcarranzad/msfourrager-mcp/README.md

-# MCP Server — Standard Procedure
+# Standard Procedure for MCP Server

 ## What is an MCP Server?